 - Transfer the cooked pasta and the sauce to a casserole pan, top with shredded mozzarella and Parmesan cheese, and broil until the cheese melts.
 You can stir in sliced cooked chicken breast into the pasta before topping with cheese.

 A few tips for the ingredients:

-- Fresh butternut squash instead of canned pumpkin (which is actually mostly butternut squash and not pumpkin!) – because you’ll be able to roast the butternut squash to bring out more flavor.
+- Fresh butternut squash instead of canned pumpkin - because you'll be able to roast the butternut squash to bring out more flavor.

 - Fresh garlic cloves - same reason as above, so you can roast the garlic and bring out its natural sweetness and turn it into a mild flavor.

 - Fresh basil leaves instead of dried herbs - dried basil does not compare to the flavor and aroma of the fresh stuff.